 The most crucial part for the proof of Theorem \ref{MT1} is to establish a uniform backward estimate \footnote{See Proposition \ref{P9} for more details.} .
 This estimate claims that for some fixed time $t_0$, we have for all large enough $\tin>0$, there exists a suitable choice of initial data, such that the parameters $x_i(t)$ and $\mu_i(t)$ satisfy \eqref{122} on $[t_0,\tin]$.
-The proof can be divide into two parts: \begin{enumerate} \item Solving the perturbed ODE system \eqref{121}; \item Complete the estimate on the error term $\e$. \end{enumerate} The first part requires a suitable choice of $x_i(\tin)$ and $\mu_i(\tin)$.
+The proof can be divide into two parts: \begin{enumerate} \item Solving the perturbed ODE system \eqref{121}; \item Complete the estimate on the error term $\e$. \end{enumerate} The first part requires a suitable choice of $x_i(\tin)$ and $\mu_i(\tin)$ which is done by a topological argument.
 While for the second part, we have to consider the following localized energy functional:

-for some well-chosen weight function $\Phi_1,\Phi_2$.
+for some well-chosen weight functions $\Phi_1,\Phi_2$.
 The energy conservation law of \eqref{CP}, will lead to some important monotonicity formula for $W$ \footnote{See Proposition \ref{P10} for more details.} .
 Now, it suffices to show that $W$ is coercive: $W\sim\|\e\|^2_{\h}$.
 The proof of this estimate is different for the sub-critical and supercritical cases.
 Since, in the sub-critical cases, the unstable direction of $W$ can be controlled by the orthogonality conditions \eqref{38}.
 Hence, we can directly choose $\e(\tin)=0$ to conclude the proof.
 But in the supercritical cases, this argument does not work.
-We have to control the direction $(\e,Z^\pm(\cdot-x_i))$, where $Z^\pm$ are eigenvalues of $\mathcal{L}\partial_y$.
-We have to use a topological argument to find suitable $\e(\tin)$ such that $W$ is coercive on $[t_0,\tin]$.
+We have to control the directions $(\e,Z^\pm(\cdot-x_i))$, where $Z^\pm$ are eigenfunctions of $\mathcal{L}\partial_y$.
+We need an additional topological argument to find suitable initial data such that $W$ is coercive on $[t_0,\tin]$.
 Similar argument can also be found in \cite{CMM,V1}.

 With this uniform backward estimate, we can easily prove Theorem \ref{MT1} by a compactness argument.